 All of the above should be prepared and/or reviewed by the appropriate member(s) of your team.
-Once everything is finalized and in place, you are set to finalize and transition into ownership.
+Once everything is finalized and in place, you are set to close and transition into ownership.

-Docume nts you may nee d Attorney Accountant Insurance broker Lender Personal (buyer) and practice Personal tax returns Current insurance policies Personal and practice tax (seller) tax returns (last 2 years) (last 2 years) Lease or purchase agreements returns (last 2 years) ☐ Employment documentation Business plan Business plan (optional) ☐ Buy/Sell Agreement Cash flow projections License to practice Cash flow projection
+Docume nts you need Attorney Accountant Insurance broker Lender Personal (buyer) and practice (seller) tax returns (last 2 years) Personal tax returns (last 2 years) Current insurance policiesLease or purchase agreements Personal and practice tax returns (last 2 years) Employment documentation Business plan Business plan (optional) ☐ Buy/Sell Agreement Cash flow projections License to practiceCash flow projection